-Daily meetings are great to cut the chances of a hybrid workforce struggling.
+Daily stand-up meetings are great to cut the chances of a hybrid workforce struggling.
 Most people dread long daily meetings.
 Keep them short and stay updated with your team.

 Let’s say, the content writer from your content team takes time to produce one piece of content.
 Instead of waiting for the weekly meeting, highlight the issue in the daily meeting and resolve it quickly.

 During the meetings, check on the progress of your team members & exchange two-way feedback.
 Ask your team about:

 - the work processes the organization needs to improve

 Once the feedback has been exchanged, make notes and resolve the issue in the meeting itself.
 However, if you fail to resolve it quickly, set up a 1:1 meeting with the concerned team member and find a way out.

 💡 Pro tip

 Download the video meeting recording on your PC & share it with team members for detailed meeting notes.

 Asynchronous communication is just the opposite of real-time video calls.
 It’s all about working on your schedule and getting back to team members on chat messages, screen recording, and emails accordingly.

 Let’s say, your priority is to check in with the designer on the latest design updates so you message them on the team’s WhatsApp group.
 The message might distract the other team members as each one is focused on their assigned tasks.